 2. Persistence of the situation throughout the repayment period

-For example - Some borrowers have shown that either they or their dependents are suffering from a mental illness or are physically disabled, while some have used their old age.
+For example - Some borrowers have shown that either they or their dependents are suffering from a mental illness or are physically disabled, while some have used their old age for reasoning.

 3. Good Faith